Nicyne/writeUp/README.md

 # This secret should not be changed after it has been used once.
 PASSWD_SECRET: passwdSecret

-# Secret used for the encoding of the JWT
+# Secret used for the encoding of the session-id (has to be at least 64bytes)
-JWT_SECRET: jwtSecret
+SESSION_SECRET: sessionSecretsessionSecretsessionSecretsessionSecretsessionSecrets

 # Secret reserved for for future development.
 SHARE_SECRET: shareSecret